In crisis right now? Call or text 988 (Suicide and Crisis Lifeline) or call 911.

 • CIWA-Ar.
 Sullivan JT, Sykora K, Schneiderman J, Naranjo CA, Sellers EM.
 Assessment of alcohol withdrawal: the revised Clinical Institute Withdrawal Assessment for Alcohol scale.
 British Journal of Addiction.
 1989;84(11):1353-1357. pubmed.ncbi.nlm.nih.gov/2597811 Used for: symptom domains (prior seizure, prior DTs, tremor, sweating) flagged in the alcohol-withdrawal-history question.
 The walkthrough does not score users.

 • AUDIT.
 Saunders JB, Aasland OG, Babor TF, de la Fuente JR, Grant M. Development of the Alcohol Use Disorders Identification Test (AUDIT).
 Addiction.
 1993;88(6):791-804.
-World Health Organization. who.int/publications/i/item/audit Used for: self-assessment framing in the minimal-treatment outcome.
+Published by the World Health Organization. who.int/publications/i/item/WHO-MSD-MSB-01.6a Used for: self-assessment framing referenced in the minimal-treatment outcome.
+The walkthrough does not administer AUDIT.

 • PHQ-9.
-Kroenke K, Spitzer RL, Williams JBW.
-The PHQ-9: Validity of a brief depression severity measure.
+Kroenke K, Spitzer RL, Williams JB.
+The PHQ-9: validity of a brief depression severity measure.
 Journal of General Internal Medicine.
-2001;16(9):606-613. phqscreeners.com Background reference for clinicians who want to follow up on co-occurring mood concerns.
+2001;16(9):606-613. pubmed.ncbi.nlm.nih.gov/11556941 Used for: source-library reference for clinicians who want to follow up on co-occurring mood concerns.
+Not directly administered by the walkthrough.

-• C-SSRS.
-Posner K, Brown GK, Stanley B, et al. The Columbia-Suicide Severity Rating Scale.
+• Columbia C-SSRS.
+Posner K, Brown GK, Stanley B, et al. The Columbia-Suicide Severity Rating Scale: initial validity and internal consistency findings.
 American Journal of Psychiatry.
 2011;168(12):1266-1277.
-Columbia Lighthouse Project. cssrs.columbia.edu Used for: the core ideation framing (with vs without plan or intent) in the crisis question.
-Not scored.
+Made freely available by the Columbia Lighthouse Project. cssrs.columbia.edu Used for: the core ideation framing (with vs without plan or intent) in the crisis question.
+The walkthrough uses only the framing and does not score users on C-SSRS.